 this hat!"
-(Copyright, 1911, by Union Pacific Ry, Co.), the hands of purchasers, more than \$2,-500,000,000 (34.50 per cent) is paying the owners nothing in the way of dividends; and, of the total amount of outstanding stock, \$7,373,000,000 paid the owners from 1 to 4 When the fiscal figures of the commerce per cent; 7.64 per cent of the railroad stock and industrial commission are ready, it is of the United States is paying from 4 to 5 expected that a showing of not less than per cent; 11.22 per cent is paying from 5 to \$2,400,000,000 earned during the fiscal year 6 per cent; 12.40 per cent, from 6 to 7 per from July 1, 1909, to June 30, 1910, will be cent; 13.50 per cent, from 7 to 8 per cent, The total amount of the funded debt that paid no interest, was \$655,000,000, or 7.24 traffic, 23 per cent, the remainder being per cent; of mortgage bonds that pay no inmade up of miscellaneous earnings.
-The terest, \$487,000,000, or 7.87 per cent; of colratio of operating expenses to earnings lateral trust bonds, \$14,000,000, or 1.3 per cent.
-In plainer words, the total amount of funded debt that paid no returns at all.
-As closely as can be determined, there States, holding either the common of the preferred stock of steam railroads.
-There is a still greater number of bondholders, hands of the public, \$7.572.292.333 represents in this country closely approach 750,000 so that the holders of railroad securities people. ways in the United States are electric lines.
-A careful estimate shows that there are today about 30,000 miles of electric railways \$5,610.000,000; collateral trust bonds, \$1,076.
-In operation in this country, built at a cost of \$2,500,000,000.
-It seems fitting in closing this paper, to Illustrate and describe present-day roadway, track and locomotive standards, as Of this total capitalization outstanding in exemplified by Union Pacific practice; and and hard taxes for all citizens.
-Loretta's Looking Glass-Held Up to the Woman With the Hat I heard her at the club.
-And she talked I sidled up and inspected it at short range, about \$30!
+(Copyright, 1911, by Union Pacific Ry, Co.)
+(Compiled by Charies J. Lane and D. C. Buell for the Union Pacific School of Railroading for Employes.) the hands of purchasers, more than \$2,-500,000,000 (34.30 per cent) is paying the owners nothing in the way of dividends; and, of the total amount of outstanding stock, \$7,373,000,000 paid the owners from 1 to 4 When the fiscal figures of the commerce per cent; 7.64 per cent of the railroad stock The total amount of the funded debt that paid no interest, was \$655,000,000, or 7.36 per cent; of mortgage bonds that pay no interest, \$487,000,000, or 7.37 per cent; of collateral trust bonds, \$14,000,000, or 1.8 per cent.
+In plainer words, the total amount of funded debt that paid no returns at all, was 7.37 per cent. are 250,000 stockholders in the United a colored man, possessed of much com-States, holding either the common of the preferred stock of steam railroads.
+There is a still greater number of bondholders. so that the holders of railroad securities people. \$1,000,462,000 is preferred stock.
+The re- About five-sixths of all the street railmainder, approximately \$9,394,600,000, repre- ways in the United States are electric lines.
+A careful estimate shows that there are today about 30,000 miles of electric railways in operation in this country, built at a cost of \$2,500,000,000.
+It seems fitting in closing this paper, to hurt.
+Illustrate and describe present-day roadway, track and locomotive standards, as Of this total capitalization outstanding in exemplified by Union Pacific practice; and and hard taxes for all citizens.
+Loretta's Looking Glass-Held Up to the Woman With the Hat about \$30!
 At least, estimating woman na- diminutiveness on it.
-Seperated from the the chapeau, I figured it had taken about ment store for \$1.56.
-But, being a woman, grip of the ancient mariner's baleful eye. clubdom.
-But she bowed consent. well.
-But her hat was even finer than It was helmet shaped.
-Five dollars was hat?" dependence of woman; and the hat was cute wings displayed their flutteresque pression. ture rather than the component parts of hat they could be bought at any depart.
-I earned the money." such a check on her "economic independ- I knew that they might have taken the "Now, will you be good?" came meward.
+Seperated from the "Thirty dollars.
+It is a Paris hat.
+And such a check on her "economic independ- I knew that they might have taken the "Now, will you be good" came meward.
 "I glory in the economic independence of frame.
 And a queer little wad of coraline the rest of us.
-She talked with a loud woman!" she exulted.
-"I can make my velvet was stuck, like an apopleptic much noise about economic independence just own money; and I can spend it!
-I am not room chemically treated, as a place for the because she could earn money.
-But she omically independent of the milliner?
+She talked with a loud When she had finished and subsided us who carn our livings?
+Was she econ- two.
+We pay-oh! mercy! let's not talk speaker would be glad to answer questions.
+The president looked uneasy.
+She knew pendence business before we go in for ora- That hat fixed my attention with the that question time was the fuse center of torical celebrations that make us ridiculous "May I ask a question?"
+I ventured.